-&lt;sup>4Usually it makes no difference which of user\address and user\delivered\to is used, but it's important to remember that they can be different.
+4Usually it makes no difference which of user_address and user_delivered_to is used, but it's important to remember that they can be different.
 When they're different, Mailman always uses the lower case address as the key to the member's subscription information, but it always delivers messages to the case-preserved version.

-&lt;sup>5They'll also receive the message in the digest.
+5They'll also receive the message in the digest.

-- digestable The option controls whether members can receive digest deliveries or not.
-If not, they will be forced to receive immediate deliveries.
-You can't disable digests if non-digests are already disabled. - digest\is\default Controls which style of delivery is the default for new members.
-You can choose Regular (non-digest) or Digest delivery. - mime\is\default\digest If a member is allowed to choose digests, this variable controls which is the default digest style they will receive.
-Plain digests are RFC 1153 format as described above. - digest\size\threshold Normally, digest members get at least one message per day, if there have been any messages posted to the list.
+- mime_is_default_digest If a member is allowed to choose digests, this variable controls which is the default digest style they will receive.
+Plain digests are RFC 1153 format as described above. - digest_size_threshold Normally, digest members get at least one message per day, if there have been any messages posted to the list.
 However, for high volume lists, you may want to send out digests when the size has reached a certain threshold, otherwise, the one digest they receive could be huge.
 This variable controls the size threshold by specifying the maximum digest size in kilobytes.
 Note that this threshold isn't exact.
-Set this variable to zero to specify that there is no size threshold, in which case no more than one digest will be sent out per day. - digest\send\periodic This variable actually controls whether or not a digest is sent daily when the size threshold has not yet been met.
-If set to No, then digests will only be sent when they are bigger than digest\size\threshold. - digest\header This text box lets you enter information that will be included in the header of every digest message sent through the list.
-The same information can go in this header as can go in the msg\header, except for the personalization variables. - digest\footer Just like with the header, you can add a footer to every message.
-The same rules apply to digest footers as apply to digest headers. - digest\volume\frequency Each digest is numbered with a volume and an issue.
+Set this variable to zero to specify that there is no size threshold, in which case no more than one digest will be sent out per day, but ensure that digest_send_periodic is Yes in this case or no digests will be sent. - digest_header This text box lets you enter information that will be included in the header of every digest message sent through the list.
+The same information can go in this header as can go in the msg_header, except for the personalization variables. - digest_footer Just like with the header, you can add a footer to every message.
+The same rules apply to digest footers as apply to digest headers. - digest_volume_frequency Each digest is numbered with a volume and an issue.
 This variable controls how often a new digest volume is sent.
-When the digest volume number is incremented, the issue number is reset to 1. - \new\volume This is an action variable, which forces an increment of the volume number as soon as you submit the form. - \send\digest\now This is another action variable.
+When the digest volume number is incremented, the issue number is reset to 1. - new_volume This is an action variable, which forces an increment of the volume number as soon as you submit the form. - send_digest_now This is another action variable.
 Select Yes, submit the form, and the current digest is packaged up and sent to digest members, regardless of size (well, there has to be at least one message in the digest).

-3.7 The Privacy Options Category
+2.7 The Privacy Options Category